 The thermal insulation layer is installed on the outer surface of the stone-based, load-bearing wall.
 Thermal insulation can be done with either a one- or two-layer insulation solution.
-In a two-layer solution, a thicker soft insulation layer (e.g., PAROC eXtra) is first installed against a load-bearing wall structure, on top of which a thinner wind-protection insulation (e.g., PAROC Cortex or WAS 25) is installed - the joints of the insulation layers are overlapped.
-In a single-layer insulation solution, the thermal insulation and the required wind protection insulation (e.g., PAROC Cortex One/ PAROC WAS 35).
-The seams between the Cortex wind protection insulation boards and joining constructions are taped to ensure the airtightness of the structure.
+In a two-layer solution, a thicker soft insulation layer (e.g., Paroc eXtra) is first installed against a load-bearing wall structure, on top of which a thinner wind-protection insulation (e.g., PAROC Cortex) is installed - the joints of the insulation layers are overlapped.
+In a single-layer insulation solution, the thermal insulation and the required wind protection are provided with one thick layer of wind-protection insulation (e.g., PAROC Cortex One / PAROC Tento).
+The seams between the Cortex- wind protection insulation boards and joining constructions are taped to ensure the airtightness of the structure.